SEO Introduction – Google Rankings

 It’s a good practice to link out from your content using ‘contextual’ links from suitable related words in your text to relevant information pages.
 You can also hyperlink to authority web content using contextual links.

 The quality of your content and indeed everything related to your website design is critical to your long term success.
-If your website has any fundamental issues (click here to get Deeho to review your web design & they will analyse it totally free of charge), it will be affected in the traffic it can receive, it needs to be fast loading, clean coded, W3C compliant, mobile friendly, neither under, nor over optimized and above all search engine friendly.
+If your website has any fundamental issues (click here to get Deeho Web Development to review your website & they will analyse it totally free of charge), it will be affected in the traffic it can receive, it needs to be fast loading, clean coded, W3C compliant, mobile friendly, neither under, nor over optimized and above all search engine friendly.

 Use of Images and Photo’s